igr/color-code/doc/iscan.md

 - First, the internal state is mutable (STATE)
 - The method has implicit argument and output, `collectedAmount`.
 - The method changes the state of `wallet`.
 - Abstraction leak of `wallet` in the method.
 Actors are `customer` and `paperboy`.
 They use `Int` for the amount of money.
-This method DOES NOT need to know about the `wallet` i.e. how the money is actually stored.
+This method DOES NOT need to know about the `wallet` i.e. how the money is stored.

 ## ISCAN is a work in progress